 This fight against coronavirus is serious and sobering.
-As we take it on, collectively, the only certainty seems to be that we’ll all be homebound for the next few weeks.
+As we take it on, collectively, the only certainty seems to be that we’ll all be homebound for the next few weeks and months.
 At least we still have the outdoors as refuge and respite.

 That’s not to diminish or deny what’s happening in any way—everyone is spending every moment to ensure loved ones are healthy and friends and coworkers safe.
 But during this time, when you can, let birds soothe you.
 When you’re ready for a moment of beauty, or a child needs something new to focus on, bring birds’ innate joy and hope into your life.

 Are you a teacher prepping for a new kind of remote class?
 We’ll send you ideas.
-A grownup with kids on an unexpected “spring vacation”?
+A grownup with kids on an unexpected “vacation”?
 Let them play games and learn.
-A casual bird watcher with time on your hands—or an inveterate traveler finding yourself homebound?
+A casual birdwatcher with time on your hands—or an inveterate traveler finding yourself homebound?
 We can bring birds and bird song into your home—or let you explore the farthest reaches of the world in sounds and images.
 Read on for all our suggestions, and make things a little #BetterWithBirds:

 Live Cams: Bring the Birds to You